MarimerLLC/BlazorHol/labs/05 - State Management/readme.md

 builder.Services.AddControllers();
 ```

-Second, right before the call to `MapControllers` add this:
+Second, right before the call to `MapRazorComponents` add this:

 ```csharp
 app.MapControllers();
 ```

+This controller is used by the WebAssembly implementation of `ISessionManager` to get and set the current user's session dictionary on the server.

 ## Using the State Manager